 Now Pete and I were huddled in a tiny space.
 As a whole, the team had made the mistake of not having a way to communicate during the storm.
 Pete and I had to make a dash for the nearest tent – I would go to the tent to our left, he would run right.
 I elected to go first.

 I stepped out in pure fury.
 Wearing only the few garments I managed to pull from under the collapsed tent – including a pair of tent boots (down filled footwear not designed for use outdoors) – I staggered into the wind.
 Only a short distance lay between each of the tents, but winter’s song had become a screech of outrage accompanied by the lash of ice crystals and snow on my skin.
 I stood for several seconds and estimated the direction of travel and said to myself, “It’s not far.”

 Even a few minutes on the frigid ice cap can be dangerous.
 When a storm arrives danger is amplified.
 Many, many times.

-In all likelihood only a matter of two minutes passed as I lurched and stumbled into the maelstrom, but that short time was long enough for me to remind myself that Greenland has claimed many lives.
+In all likelihood only a couple of minutes passed as I lurched and stumbled into the maelstrom.
+That short time was long enough for me to remind myself that Greenland has claimed many lives.

 There should have been a sensation of icy teeth raking my skin, but after a very short time I felt nothing.
 My fingers, face and legs were numb.
 And I knew that I must have walked too far into the storm.